Generic smoothness for $G$-valued potentially semi-stable deformation rings: Introduction

-After recalling the deformation theory of $G$-torsors and morphisms between them in Section~\ref{deformations}, we can write down a tangent-obstruction theory for deformations of filtered $(\varphi,N,\Gal_K)$-modules.
-Using this tangent-obstruction theory and the theory of cocharacters associated to nilpotent elements of a Lie algebra (recalled in Section~\ref{associated}), we show in Section~\ref{reducedness} that the moduli space of (framed) $G$-filtered $(\varphi,N,\Gal_K)$ modules is generically smooth and equidimensional.
-In fact, we show more: \begin{thm} Let $X_{\varphi,N,\tau}$ denote the moduli space of framed $G$-valued $(\varphi,N,\Gal_{L/K})$-modules, where $L/K$ is a finite totally ramified Galois extension.
-Then $X_{\varphi,N,\tau}$ is reduced and locally a complete intersection.
-Each irreducible component has dimension $\dim \Res_{E\otimes L_0/E}G$.
-There is a parabolic subgroup $P_{\mathbf{v}}\subset \Res_{E\otimes L/E}G$ attached to the $p$-adic Hodge type $\mathbf{v}$; the moduli space of framed $G$-valued filtered $(\varphi,N,\Gal_{L/K})$-modules is reduced and locally a complete intersection, and each irreducible component has dimension $\dim \Res_{E\otimes L_0/E}G+\dim (\Res_{E\otimes L/E}G)/P_{\mathbf{v}}$. \end{thm} Following the arguments of~\cite{kisin}, this permits us to deduce Theorem~\ref{galois-def-rings} and its crystalline analogue.
+In order to prove Theorem~\ref{x-phi-n-tau-sings}, we first recall the deformation theory of $G$-torsors and morphisms between them in ~\textsection\ref{deformations}.
+This permits us to write down a tangent-obstruction theory for deformations of filtered $(\varphi,N,\Gal_K)$-modules.
+Using this tangent-obstruction theory and the theory of cocharacters associated to nilpotent elements of a Lie algebra (recalled in ~\textsection\ref{associated}), we show in ~\textsection\ref{reducedness} that the moduli space of (framed) $G$-filtered $(\varphi,N,\Gal_K)$ modules is generically smooth and equidimensional.

-Although we set up the deformation theory for filtered $(\varphi,N,\Gal_K)$-modules with $L/K$ an arbitrary finite Galois extension, we need to assume $L/K$ is totally ramified in order to compute.
+Although we set up the deformation theory for filtered $(\varphi,N,\Gal_{L/K})$-modules with $L/K$ an arbitrary finite Galois extension, we need to assume $L/K$ is totally ramified in order to carry out our calculations.
 This is because we need the centralizer of $\tau$ in $\Res_{L_0\otimes E/E}G$ to be an algebraic group, which is not the case unless $\tau$ is linear, rather than semi-linear.
-Both \cite{kisin} and \cite{balaji} assume that $\tau$ factors through the inertia group $I_{L/K}$, so this additional hypothesis is a natural one.
+Both \cite{kisin} and \cite{balaji} assume that $\tau$ factors through the inertia group $I_{L/K}$, so this additional hypothesis is not overly restrictive.